lubomirkurcak/csgo_config/README.md

 # csgo_config
-This exec features various quality-of-life settings and bindings.
-Inspired and created with the help of friends and the CS:GO community.
+This config features various quality-of-life settings and key bindings.
+Inspired by and created with the help of friends and the community.
 Thanks everyone!

-[Right click here](https://raw.githubusercontent.com/lubomirkurcak/csgo_config/master/autoexec.cfg) and choose `Save link as...`
+[Right click here](https://raw.githubusercontent.com/lubomirkurcak/csgo_config/master/autoexec.cfg) and choose `Save link as...` to download the config file.

 [How to install?](#installation)